 Who can apply for the Lindblom Memorial Fellowship?

-Eligible candidates must be PhD candidates in economics, political science, sociology, anthropology, and/or history, enrolled at a member institution of the SSRC’s College and University Fund for the Social Sciences (see list here), and must be within one year of completion of the PhD, regardless of citizenship or nationality.
+Eligible applicants must be PhD candidates enrolled at a member institution of the SSRC’s College and University Fund for the Social Sciences (See list here).
+Applicants must have completed all requirements and examinations for the PhD other than the dissertation by the time of application.

 Do I need to be enrolled as a full-time student in order to be eligible for the Lindblom Memorial Fellowship?

 Applicants are expected to be affiliated with a university and progressing toward a PhD and in good standing.
 They do not need to be paying semester fees.

 Applications are due, through the application portal, at 11:59 p.m., EST on Wednesday May 17, 2023.
 Notification of award status will occur in June 2023.
 Fellowships will provide support for research beginning as early as September 2023.

 A completed application consists of an application form, a project proposal (maximum of 3 pages) with additional one-page bibliography, and a CV.

 The project proposal (3 pages maximum) should clearly identify:

 - The proposed strategy to make causal inferences